 One of the best things you could do is check to see what’s available in your local area in way of support.
-If that doesn’t help, you could do a more general search for support, or even check out my Global Crisis Lines And Support page to see if that has useful support contacts for your area of the world.
+If that doesn’t help, you could do a more general search for support, or even check out my Global Crisis Lines And Support and UK Crisis Lines And Support pages to see if that has useful support contacts for your area of the world.

-My Global Crisis Lines And Support page contains links to many services that offer telephone, SMS, live chat, and email methods of communications to help you in your time of need.
+My Global Crisis Lines And Support and UK Crisis Lines And Support pages contain links to many services that offer telephone, SMS, live chat, and email methods of communications to help you in your time of need.
 So do please check it out if you’re looking for support.
 Just click the link for your preferred method of communication, then look for your country.
 I listed them that way as I hate talking on the phone, and prioritise every other method first.